scottgoering/HeaterMeter-wiki/HeaterMeter-4.0-Software.md

 ## Wireless (WiFi)

-The stock image includes a driver for any rtl8192cu-based USB wifi adapter.
-Most testing has occurred using an [Edimax EW-7811Un](https://www.amazon.com/dp/B003MTTJOY/ref=as_li_ss_til?tag=httpcapnbrnet-20&camp=0&creative=0&linkCode=as4&creativeASIN=B003MTTJOY&adid=12GCAFY5NMYZX003C6ED&) model, but the [Airlink AWLL5099](https://www.amazon.com/dp/B006ZZUK5Y/ref=as_li_ss_til?tag=httpcapnbrnet-20&camp=0&creative=0&linkCode=as4&creativeASIN=B006ZZUK5Y&adid=0PSWHJ1WNA3GS17W0WW7&) also works.
-Both around $11.
+The stock image includes drivers for any rtl8192cu-based or RT5370 USB wifi adapters.
+See [[Wireless Adapters]] for a more complete listing.
 The adapter should be recognized if inserted before booting and be shown in the System -> Network -> Wifi web configuration pages.
-Both AP and client mode are supported.
+Both AP and client mode are supported, and starting with LinkMeter v11 the device will be configured as an open Access Point with the name (SSID) "heatermeter", on IP address http://192.168.201.1/ or http://OpenWrt.local/ (only if connecting through the wifi!)

 ### Wireless Client Setup step-by-step